- powerflush

 - Service the boiler annually — your gas engineer should check inhibitor levels as part of the annual service

-A well-maintained system with an inhibitor and magnetic filter should not need another full powerflush for 10–15 years.
+A well-maintained system with inhibitor and a magnetic filter should not need another full powerflush for many years unless there is a new fault, a boiler replacement, or long-term inhibitor neglect.